Ownfos/cpp-tips/README.md

 // Global functions are external by default.
 // ODR violation if multiple translation units include this header file using #include.
-// Same caution as global variables: do not define the body of a global function inside a header file. int case4() // external linkage
+// Do not define the body of a global function inside a header file.
+// If you ever need to, consider using static function or moving it into an anonymouse namespace. int case4() // external linkage
 {
     return 1234;